 The Achilles tendon is the largest tendon in the body.
 It attaches the calf muscles to the heel bone which allows us to be able to push off as we walk and run.
 An injury can occur to anyone, anywhere, whether you’re a high-level athlete or you were just going on about your daily activities.
-The two most common pathologies for Achilles pain is either a rupture or tendonitis.
+The two most common pathologies of Achilles pain is either a rupture or tendonitis.
 A complete or partial tear normally occurs when the tendon is stretched further than its normal capacity.
 This can happen through excessive force such as jumping, quick pivot motions, or a sudden burst from walking to running.
 Achilles tendon injuries tend to occur more often in middle-aged individuals.
-If you are experiencing stiffness or burning sensations in the heel when you are doing any weight bearing activities it may be possible you have sustained a tear to your Achilles tendon.
+If you are experiencing stiffness or burning sensations in the heel when you are doing any weight bearing activities it may be possible you have sustained a tear in your Achilles tendon.

 Risk Factors for an Achilles Tendon Injury Include:

 - Recent increase in intensity, frequency, or duration of physical activity

 - Not taking proper recovery time between bouts of intense physical activity